tammo-v/astro-platform-starter/src/pages/articles/floating-point.md

 ---
-title: Floating Point Is Broken
+title: Floating Point Is Broken — Here’s What We’re Replacing It With
-layout: ../layouts/Layout.astro
+layout: ../../layouts/Layout.astro
 ---

 # Floating Point Is Broken — Here's What We're Replacing It With